syarifuzaki/frontend-test-hashmicro/readme.md

 ## Development Notes

 This application is designed as a frontend-only system with no backend functionality.
 All actions (create, edit, delete) are simulated within the browser's memory and will reset when the page is refreshed.

-The interface incorporates animations and Material Design principles to enhance usability and aesthetic appeal while maintaining HashMicro's brand identity.